matherp-ppb/docker-dev-envs/README.md

 Rest of demo here...
 [![asciicast](https://asciinema.org/a/484866.svg)](https://asciinema.org/a/484866)

-If you have not already setup aws sso this is how roughly, you need to be added to the right AD groups which are below the existing ones in AD.
+If you have not already setup aws sso this is how, you need to be added to the right AD groups which are below the existing ones in AD.

 ```
 ➜ aws configure sso --profile tribe-prod-developerAdmin